newwayland/blog/content/post/structural-deficits-are-deflationary/index.md

 ### A Public Sector Worker Example

-Take the recent £1,500 bonus paid to UK civil servants.
+Consider a pay rise for civil servants of £1500.[^4]

-For many, this attracted 20% income tax, 12% National Insurance, 9% student loan repayment and a 5.45% pension contribution, reducing the net payment to the individual to £803.25.
+For many, this would attract 20% income tax, 12% National Insurance, 9% student loan repayment and a 5.45% pension contribution, reducing the net payment to the individual to £803.25.
 On top of that, the department would pay 13.8% Employer's National Insurance.
 The Civil Service Pension Scheme would [mark up their liabilities by 71% of the pay][5] (offset by the 5.45% employee contribution).